Get the Free Toolkit

 The deeper question is whether the household stabilizes.

-CSG's 2025 framework even identifies housing cost burden as a concrete stability measure, defining housing as unstable when rent and utilities exceed 30% of income and severely unstable when they exceed 50%.
+CSG’s April 2026 housing stability guide identifies housing cost burden as a concrete stability measure, using HUD’s standard threshold: housing is unstable when rent and utilities exceed 30% of income and severely unstable when they exceed 50%.

 That is exactly the point.